jzfqiu/IME-Inventory-Database/README.md

 # IME-Inventory-Database

 ## 0. Developer Notes:
-Use Robo 3T to do shell operations.
+* Use Robo 3T to do shell operations.
 27017 port in container mapped to 27017 in host, use authentication in env file.
+* Deployed on EC2 linux instance using the same docker-compose setup.
+Run as usual but use production.env in production